lunaynx/PolyPatcher/README.md

 - **Layers In Tab** - Resolve players sometimes not having a hat layer in Tab. *default
 - **Player Void Rendering** - Resolve the black box around the player while in the void. *default
 - **Alex Arm Position** - Resolve Alex-model arms being shifted down further than Steve-model arms. *default
+- **Add Background to Book GUI** - Adds the dark background to the book GUI like all other containers/menus.
 - **Resource Exploit Fix** - Resolve an exploit in 1.8 allowing servers to look through directories. *default
 - **Forge Chest Behavior** - Resolve forge changing vanilla chest behavior. *default
 </details>